siserin/blind9/doc/dev/style.md

 C99 standard integer types must be used when `unsigned long` or `short` could be ambiguous.

-size_t is prefered to unsigned int variables.
+size_t is preferred to unsigned int variables.

 #### Clear Success or Failure